0x587/bilibili-bot/README.md

-# cli-typescript-template
+# BiliBili-Bot
-A cli template using typescript
+A bot for bilibili.com